-What to do if a Central Air Conditioner is not blowingFebruary 08, 2019
+What to do before calling AC Repair Service if a your Air Conditioner is not blowingFebruary 08, 2019

 Seasonal temperatures are here.
 After turning on your air conditioner, you do not feel the comfort that you expect yet.
 Lack of cool air coming through your air conditioner makes you ask yourself, “Why doesn’t my air conditioner work?”
 A central HVAC system consists of some parts such as an evaporator, a compressor, a condenser, fans, and refrigerant to run the appliance.
-Like other appliances, every component does their job independently, but they assure functionality of your air conditioner together.
+Like other appliances, every component does their job independently, but they assure functionality of your air conditioner together and you will not need to find AC repair service.
 So if one of them goes down, it affects the entire system performance.
-While every component in a central air conditioner is essential, it is quite simple that if the fans are not running, then it will not work and you will see that your air conditioner needs repair.
+While every component in a central air conditioner is essential, it is quite simple that if the fans are not running, then it will not work and you will see that you need AC repair.
 The primary duty of the fans is to pull air out of the room to get conditioned air, and remove the humidity and push the cooled air through the vent throughout the house.

-When you see your air conditioner does not work, it will send you into a panic mode, but maybe there is no reason to be alarmed.
+When you see your air conditioner does not work, it will send you into a panic mode.
+You may look for AC repair service immediately but maybe there is no reason to be alarmed.
 The cause of your air conditioner not blowing can be a simple one that you can solve at no cost or little cost.